sabrinathai/ExperienceSampler/Google-Script-Participant-Compliance/Google Compliance Checker Instructions.md

     * The first one will splice the long variable string into a unique key, a variable name, and a timestamp.
     * The second one will count the number of completed questionnaires.

-To specify a time-based trigger:
+To specify the time-based triggers:

 1. First click on the clock icon that appears beside the play icon.
 2. Click `Add a new trigger`, then select `spliceData` in the first dropdown menu and `Day timer` in the third menu, and `3am to 4am` in the last menu.
 3. Create your second trigger by selecting Select `checkCompletedSurveys` in the first dropdown menu, `Day timer` in the third dropdown menu, and `4am to 5am` in the last dropdown menu.